JajarGG/JajarGG/README.md

 # Hello 👀
 Project Director @ [Osaya Studios](https://www.linkedin.com/company/103243411).
 We are working on an undisclosed project - NDA 👀.

-My job involves more than just coding, I am the director.
-If there are long gaps with no commits, I might work on internal projects, design work, manage the team, or handle other tasks.
+My job involves more than just coding, I am the director. **If there are long gaps with no commits, I might be working on internal projects, designing, managing the team, or handling other tasks.**

 *You can contact me on Discord: jajar_*